mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 ## Real Modules

 During the AngularJS classes I led I had troubles explaining why AngularJS has modules, which must be loaded explicitly but there's no way to load them asynchronously, without hacky solutions.
-Well, AngularJS 2.0 uses the ES6 modules.
+Well, Angular2 uses the ES6 modules.
 Since they are not supported by the browsers yet, you can fallback to [SystemJS](https://github.com/systemjs/systemjs) and [ES6-module loader](https://github.com/ModuleLoader/es6-module-loader/), or transpile them to AMD, CommonJS or whatever you find [suitable for yourself](https://github.com/google/traceur-compiler/wiki/Options-for-Compiling#options-for-modules).

 This allows creating bundles with the modules, which are required during the initial page load and loading all others on demand, asynchronously.
 That's one of the things I've always dreamed of and I'm kind of disappointed it is added at this late stage.